Posted in Schools, Then and Now

 The school was dedicated in September 1925.

-Miss Bernice Baxter was the first principal of the school.
-There were 61 students enrolled that first year, and by 1929 there were 485 students enrolled.
+Miss Bernice Baxter was the school’s first principal.
+There were 61 students enrolled that first year, and by 1929, the number had increased to 485.

 Oakland Tribune 1929

-In 1971 the original building from 1924 was declared unsafe in an earthquake and was to be replaced.
+In 1971, the original building, constructed in 1924, was declared unsafe due to an earthquake and was slated for replacement.

 Oakland Tribune April 22, 1971

-In 1976 when the school was upgraded for earthquake safety.
+In 1976, the school underwent an upgrade for earthquake safety.
 They added a two-story basement with ten classrooms, two special education rooms, a multipurpose room, a library/resource teachers, a music room, a teachers’ lounge, a computer lab, a kitchen, storage, and custodial rooms.

 Crocker Highlands Today